Preventing Spam in WPForms

 Throughout this tutorial, we’ll cover how to configure the available anti-spam options.

-Note: For anti-spam protection to function properly, JavaScript must be enabled on your site.
+Note: For the modern anti-spam protection to function properly, JavaScript must be enabled on your site.

 With this setting enabled, your form will not submit if a bot triggers the anti-spam protections.